 This distance determines if there is a bottoming-out of the breast.
 It increases as the breast tissue falls downward.
 Typical lengths are less than 6 cm in the youthful breast but may be longer in large breasts and still be acceptable.

 This is, perhaps, the most important measurement.
 It determines whether the nipple is on top of the breast or has fallen.
 The ideal breast has a conical shape with the nipple on the top.
 The nipple should be at least 3 cm above the IMF.
 When the nipple falls below the IMF it should be lifted.
 Nipples that are at the same level as the IMF may potentially be corrected by augmentation alone.
 This must be determined by your plastic surgeon.

 This measurement is important in determining the maximal size of implant that will fit on the chest wall if an augmentation is also going to be done.
 This measurement can be anywhere from 11 cm to over 16 cm.

 This is the distance between the breasts.
 Most people relate it to cleavage but cleavage also is dependent on breast size as well.
 Typical separation is about 3 cm.
 This distance does not normally change significantly with a breast lift unless an augmentation is also performed.
 It can be made closer by elevating the pectoralis major muscle along its medial border.
 Point this out to your plastic surgeon if this is important to you.

 The areola is the colored area around the nipple.
 It often enlarges after pregnancy as well as changes shape.
 Ideal areola size is subjective.
 Areola reduction is often done at the same time as breast lifting.

-Dr. Cruise's Breast Lift /Mastopexy Information Resource is provided for prospective patients considering breast surgery in Southern California, including Orange County, Los Angeles, Newport Beach, San Diego, and Beverly Hills.
+Joseph T Cruise, MD's Breast Lift /Mastopexy Information Resource is provided for prospective patients considering breast surgery in Southern California, including Orange County, Los Angeles, Newport Beach, San Diego, and Beverly Hills.